 In Pennsylvania, on November 18, 2011, the trial court denied Generic Defendants' dispositive preemption motions, without prejudice.
 In July 2013, the Pennsylvania Superior Court issued an adverse decision, and a subsequent appeal to the Pennsylvania Supreme Court was denied.
 On December 16, 2014, the Generic Defendants filed a Joint Petition for Certiorari with the United States Supreme Court captioned Teva Pharmaceuticals USA, Inc. et al. v.
 Dorothy Bentley, et al., No. 14-711 (U.S.) seeking reversal of the Pennsylvania state court decision.
 On April 27, 2015, the U.S. Supreme Court denied this Petition and this matter has been returned to the trial court for further proceedings.

-From July, 2015 to date, the court has taken procedural steps to narrow this litigation, including requests for plaintiffs to voluntarily discontinue cases, such as those filed against us, where there is no case-specific product identification.
-The trial court proceedings were stayed on January 12, 2017.
-We are in the process of obtaining voluntary dismissal without prejudice of all of the Pennsylvania cases pending against us.
-We expect that the Court will approve these dismissals during the second quarter of 2017 and should finally dismiss the Pennsylvania-based litigation against us with prejudice later this year.
-Legal fees related to this matter are currently covered by our insurance carrier.
+From July, 2015 to date, the court has been moving forward with procedural steps to narrow this litigation, including requests for plaintiffs to voluntarily discontinue cases, such as those filed against Acura, where there is no case-specific product identification.
+To the extent, however, that plaintiffs intend to pursue these claims, Acura nonetheless remains optimistic that most, if not all, of these Philadelphia cases will eventually be dismissed against it based upon the favorable aspects of the Superior Court's narrow preemption ruling and lack of product identification, although there can be no assurance in this regard.
+Legal fees related to this matter are currently covered by Acura's insurance carrier.

 In California, the trial court entered a May 25, 2012 Order denying Generic Defendants' dispositive preemption motions.
 The Generic Defendants' appeals from this order were denied by the California appellate courts.
 In May 2014, the California Court denied a subsequent demurrer and motion to strike seeking dismissal of plaintiffs' manufacturing defect and defective product claims to the extent that they are barred by federal preemption based upon the June 2013 Bartlett decision.
-Thus far, we and most Generic Defendants have not been required to file answers or other responsive pleadings in each individual case in which they are named defendants.
-On May 24, 2016, the Court entered an Order approving a stipulation which stays the individual cases against us and provides for an agreed upon dismissal protocol for all cases where is a lack of product identification.
-On January 13, 2017, the Court also entered a general stay of this entire litigation.
-To date, none of these plaintiffs have confirmed they ingested any of the generic metoclopramide manufactured by us.
-Therefore, we expect that the lawsuits filed against us will be dismissed voluntarily within the next three to six months.
+Thus far, Acura and most Generic Defendants have not been required to file answers or other responsive pleadings in each individual case in which they are named defendants.
+However, the individual cases against Acura have been stayed pending resolution of certain jurisdictional issues relating to cases filed by non-resident California plaintiffs and further action by the trial court.
+Subject to further developments, plaintiffs may be permitted to proceed with these lawsuits against Acura including state law claims based on (1) failing to communicate warnings to physicians through "Dear Doctor" letters; and (2) failure to update labeling to adopt brand labeling changes.
+The California trial court also has acknowledged the preemptive effect of Mensing so that any claim "that would render the generic defendants in violation of federal law if they are found responsible under a state law cause of action, would not be permissible."
+To date, however, none of these plaintiffs have confirmed they ingested any of the generic metoclopramide manufactured by Acura.
+Therefore, we expect the number of plaintiffs with possible claims to be reduced voluntarily or by motion practice.
+Action will be taken in an effort to dismiss Acura from these cases, although there can be no assurance in this regard.
 Legal fees related to this matter are currently covered by our insurance carrier.

-As any potential loss is neither probable nor estimable, we have not accrued for any potential loss related to these matters as of December 31, 2016 and we are presently unable to determine if any potential loss would be covered by our insurance carrier.
+As any potential loss is neither probable nor estimable, we have not accrued for any potential loss related to these matters as of December 31, 2015 and we are presently unable to determine if any potential loss would be covered by our insurance carrier.